SQream/sqream_docs/installation_guides/recommended_pre-installation_configurations.rst

       $ gpgcheck=1
       $ gpgkey=file:///var/cuda-repo-10-1-local/7fa2af80.pub

-14. Install the CUDA drivers by installing the most current DKMS (Dynamic Kernel Module Support) NVIDIA driver as a root user logged in shell:
+14. Install the CUDA drivers by installing the most current Dynamic Kernel Module Support (DKMS) NVIDIA driver as a root user logged in shell:

    .. code-block:: console

+      $ sudo bash
       $ sudo yum -y install nvidia-driver-latest-dkms

+15. If you are installing the CUDA driver on IBM Power9, please follow the `NVIDIA documentation <https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#power9-setup>`_ for additionally required steps.

 Tuning Up NVIDIA Performance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This section describes how to tune up NVIDIA performance.

-.. note::  The procedures in this section are relevant to Intel only.
+The procedures in this section are relevant to Intel only.

 .. contents::
    :local: